Schizosaccharomyces pombe: Ecology

-The fission yeast S. pombe belongs to the divisio Ascomycota, which represents the largest and most diverse group of fungi.
+The fission yeast S. pombe belongs to the division Ascomycota, which represents the largest and most diverse group of fungi.
 Free-living ascomycetes are commonly found in tree exudates, on plant roots and in surrounding soil, on ripe and rotting fruits, and in association with insect vectors that transport them between substrates.
 Many of these associations are symbiotic or saprophytic, although numerous ascomycetes (and their basidiomycete cousins) represent important plant pathogens that target myriad plant species, including commercial crops.
 Among the ascomycetous yeast genera, the fission yeast Schizosaccharomyces is unique because of the deposition of α-(1,3)-glucan or pseudonigeran in the cell wall in addition to the better known β-glucans and the virtual lack of chitin.
 Species of this genus also differ in mannan composition, which shows terminal d-galactose sugars in the side-chains of their mannans.
 S. pombe undergo aerobic fermentation in the presence of excess sugar.
 S. pombe can degrade L-malic acid, one of the dominant organic acids in wine, which makes them diverse among other Saccharomyces strains.